Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 ![image](https://github.com/Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/assets/139827225/c370713f-75a2-4a4a-9bba-e0dfb8885cfc)
 ### 5.2 From Python to MATLAB.

+Due to the symmetry and equivalence between the fractional and the integer case (when $\alpha =1$), in principle the codes that were developed for the NPKE can be used, with a slightly modifications, to solve the FNPKE.
+Unfortunately there is an important obstacle: the computation of the Mittag-Leffler function.

+it is necessary to migrate from Python 3 to MATLAB, with the purpose to include the script proposed by Garrappa to compute the Mittag-Leffler function.

 ### 5.2 Sums.
 The first step of the algorithmical implementation oconsists of computing the sum given in the Eq.
 (18) and Eq.
 (22).
 As in the [integer case](https://github.com/Cruz-Lopez-Carlos-Antonio/AnalyticNPKE#51-sums), it is possible to estimate these nested sums using counting techniques, for which the products of Eq.
 (18) can be understood as combinations of $m$ elements from a total of $n$ of the set $\Omega = \set{\lambda_1^{\alpha},\lambda_2^{\alpha},\cdots,\lambda_n^{\alpha}}$.
 Therefore it is necessary to use the following operations: